vboyev-MSFT/defender-docs/defender-endpoint/mde-sap-windows-server.md

 - **Next-generation protection** (which includes antivirus protection).
 [Next-generation protection](next-generation-protection.md) is an antivirus product like other antivirus solutions for Windows environments.
 - **EDR**.
 [EDR capabilities](overview-endpoint-detection-response.md) detect suspicious activity and system calls, and provide an extra layer of protection against threats that bypassed antivirus protection.

 Microsoft and other security software vendors track threats and provide trend information.
-For information, see [Cyberthreats, viruses, and malware - Microsoft Security Intelligence](https://www.microsoft.com/en-us/wdsi/threats).
+For more information, see [Cyberthreats, viruses, and malware - Microsoft Security Intelligence](https://www.microsoft.com/en-us/wdsi/threats).

 > [!NOTE]
 > For information on Microsoft Defender for SAP on Linux, see [Deployment guidance for Microsoft Defender for Endpoint on Linux for SAP](mde-linux-deployment-on-sap.md).
 Defender for Endpoint on Linux is significantly different than the Windows version.